 • Step 4: Biometrics & Medical Examination

-You will be asked to provide biometrics and undergo a health check.
+You will be asked to provide biometrics at the VFS Center in Bangladesh and undergo a medical check.

 • Step 5: Attend an Interview (If required)